dogamur/web_scraping/README.md

 # web_scraping
-automation of checking the price of this doll every day on eBay
+1. automation of checking the price of this doll every day on eBay
+2. same with the first one but for some cool high heels on Louis Vuitton